Kat Frankie: Biography

 Kat Frankie was born Kathryn Mellander on 8 July 1978 in Sydney, Australia.
 She grew up with her mother in the Sydney suburbs of Darlinghurst and Surry Hills.
 Her mother's music collection introduced her to Bread, Carly Simon, and Simon and Garfunkel.
 She briefly joined a school choir but did not receive formal music lessons but taught herself to sing and from the age of 17 how to play guitar.

 Frankie, as Mellander, completed an architectural design course at the College of Fine Arts, University of New South Wales.
 In August 2001, together with a fellow college student, Mellander co-designed a shop window display for Empire Homeware, in Paddington as part of Sydney Design Week.
-By 2004 she was working for Dale Jones-Evans, an architect and development firm, where she was part of a team, which designed and built the "Art Wall" in Surry Hills.
+By 2004 she was working for Dale Jones-Evans, an architect and development firm, where she was part of a team that designed and built the "Art Wall" in Surry Hills.

 Frankie cited her early musical influences as PJ Harvey and Fiona Apple.
 She initially performed as a solo artist, on vocals and acoustic guitar, from June 2002.
 About a year later she added backing musicians, Tim Chamberlain on bass guitar and Tim Marceau on drums.
 In December 2003 she independently released her debut five-track extended play, Outside.
 Now., which was produced by Frankie and engineered by Scott Horscroft at Sydney's BJB Studios and distributed by MGM Distribution.
 She was still working as an architectural designer and part-time musician.
 Early in 2004 she entered a new track, "Lucky Star", in the Triple J Unearthed competition.

 Frankie relocated to Berlin in December 2004, despite never having visited before and without any German language skills.
 She had intended to travel for about a year before settling down to work, however she found a welcoming community in Berlin's Kreuzberg as her "new home".
 The artist recollected choosing Berlin, "I was a big fan of Chicks on Speed.
 In an interview they said Berlin was the best place in the world to make music, and I believed them."
 During 2006 she was one of six musicians filmed by Uli M Schueppel for Berlin Song over the course of a year.
 In the documentary Frankie was asked to take him to her favourite places, perform her tracks and to write a song about Berlin – she provided, "The Faint-hearted Ones".
 Berlin Song was premiered at the 57th Berlinale in February 2007, which Arte's Nana Rebhan observed, "succeeded in making an atmospheric and poetic film that confirms why it is so good to live in this city."